 It’s so easy to mix up this homemade shampoo recipe!
 All you need are 3 simple ingredients.

 Olive Oil Castile Soap – This is my favorite brand to purchase from as they only use olive oil to make their soap.
 That makes it super safe for me who is super allergic to coconuts!
 It lathers beautifully and has a gentle olive scent to it but nothing overpowering.
+I like to purchase it from Amazon since it ships so quickly.
+This much Castile soap is enough to make at least 6 bottles of shampoo.
+Give it a look here!

 Vegetable Glycerin – Make sure that you source a glycerin that is safe for you to use.
 Most often, glycerin is made from soy or coconuts.
 I use this brand that is soy based as I can use soy.
 Glycerin helps the soap form a rich lather, provides moisture to the shampoo to make your hair soft, and helps to rinse out.

 Rice Bran Oil – This helps to provide moisture to the shampoo so the castile doesn’t dry your hair out too much.
+I use this kind that is cold pressed and is so good you could even cook with it!
+I just use it in my shampoo, though.

 You can add a few drops of essential oils to the shampoo to give it a scent you enjoy or for some extra added benefits to the shampoo.
 Here are some ideas of what to add to get you started: